gstls/WebPose3D-RealTime/README.md

 - As a post-processing step, remapping is applied to ensure that the predefined joint lengths are maintained within the 3D virtual environment.
 - The average update time for each joint within a single frame is 4ms, causing little to no noticeable latency.

-### Kalman Filter State Transition and Batch Update Process for Each Joint: Pseudo Code
+### Kalman Filter: State Transition & Batch Update (Pseudo Code)

 ![Image](https://github.com/user-attachments/assets/db2a38cc-9678-4c9c-925a-fe0e539f3300)

 # Getting Started
 - This project does not require any additional library installations.
 Simply download the project and run index.html using Live Server or via npm.
-- Click the 'Follow Skeleton' button while running the project to activate the third-person camera, allowing it to follow the skeleton.
+- Click the 'Follow Skeleton' button while running the project to enable the third-person camera, allowing it to track and follow the skeleton.